georgelza/CEPH_CSI_drivers_deploy_RBD_CephFS/README.md

 - csi-rbd-sc

 **Secrets:**

 The secrets I did decide to relocate into the dedicate respective namespace though, the base script normally deploys the secrets into the `default` namespace.

 - csi-cephfs-secret
 - csi-rbd-secret

-### Deploying.

-To deploy the stack, copy the contants of `ceph-csi-cephfs` into the `ceph-csi/charts/ceph-csi-cephfs` directory as located in the GIT repo cloned and similarly copy the contents of `ceph-csi-rbd` into the `ceph-csi/ceph-csi/rbd` directory.
+To deploy the stack, copy the contants of `ceph-csi-cephfs` into the `ceph-csi/charts/ceph-csi-cephfs` directory as located in the GIT repo cloned and similarly copy the contents of `ceph-csi-rbd` into the `ceph-csi/charts/ceph-csi-rbd` directory.

-Now follow the `rbd-deploy.md` to deploy the RBD CSI stack and the `cephfs-deploy.md` to deploy the Cephfs CSI stack.
+Now follow the slightly more detail, with examples instructions in:

+- `rbd-deploy.md` to deploy the RBD CSI stack.
+- `cephfs-deploy.md` to deploy the Cephfs CSI stack.

 Once You done the above you will end with something that should look like this.